kimeisele/vibe-agency/docs/architecture/GAD-0XX/GAD-000_OPERATOR_INVERSION.md

 ### Current GAD Documents Assume:

 ```
-"The agent (VIBE_ALIGNER) will interact with the user"
+"The agent (VibeAgent) will interact with the user"
 "The user provides input"
 "The system returns output to the user"
 ```